ballerina-attic/docs-ballerina-vscode-extension/en/docs/visual-programming/data-mapper.md

 >**Info:** If a particular field is having a value, you will see the **Edit value** action once you click the triple dots button.

-For each foreign student, Let's add 'F' suffix to the `student id`.
+Let's add an 'F' suffix to the `student id` of each foreign student.

 ![Edit Expression](img/dm-edit-inline-expr.gif "Edit expression of an output field")